marcus-crane/utf9k/src/content/questions/athena-queries.md

 ---
-title: Athena Queries
-slug: athena-queries
+category: questions
 description: It's like SQL but slightly wonkier
-category: questions
+output: src/content/questions
 publish: true
-output: src/content/questions
+slug: athena-queries
 tags:
   - athena
   - cheatsheet
   - sql
+title: Athena Queries
 ---
-# Athena Queries

 ## Querying for JSON embedded in fields

 You can use `JSON_EXTRACT_SCALAR` to extract content out of a text field like so: